For almost 100 years, Shimano has built an empire on the strength of its bike components and groupsets (as well as a flashy range of fishing reels).

-We’ve put together this guide which will serve as an easy-to-use reference as to the choice on offer from Shimano’s drivetrain line up and the Shimano mountain bike groupset hierarchy.
+We’ve put together an easy-to-use reference to help you make an informed choice from among Shimano’s drivetrain line-up, detailing the entire Shimano mountain bike groupset hierarchy.

-Here’s a quick-glance guide, from entry level (left) to high performance (right):
+Here’s a quick-glance guide, from entry level (top) to high performance (bottom):

 Here are the various levels on offer from Shimano, along with their intended use and features…

-One of the unsung heroes of mountain biking componentry, Shimano’s Deore mixes the right balance of performance and reliability with excellent value.
-Over the years it’s been tweaked and refined, and now boasts many of the trickle-down features from the company’s top-end models.
+An unsung hero of mountain biking componentry, Shimano’s Deore may be high on value, but its not low on quality, performance or reliability.
+Over the years it’s been tweaked and refined, and has benefited from improvements in technology at the higher echelons of the Shimano hierarchy which have trickled-down into upgraded features for this entry-level brand.
 An ideal choice on entry-level bikes and for general trail riding.

 We’ve taken a look at the latest Shimano SLX groupset: